Civil Servants

 Am I allowed to combine a business trip with a private stay?

-Combining a business trip with a private stay is generally possible.
-The assessment of the proportionality of the duration of the official business to the private stay, as well as the approval of leave in connection with such travel, lies within the responsibility of the supervisor or the organizational unit.
+Combining a business trip with a private stay is generally permissible.
+The assessment of the proportionality between the duration of the official business and the private stay, as well as the granting of vacation time in Gisbo, falls under the responsibility of the supervisor or the organizational unit.

-If leave is taken before or after official business, reimbursement of travel expenses is limited to the route from the official duty station to the place of business and back, including the necessary stay to complete the official business.
-For flights, a comparative offer must be obtained simultaneously with booking the actual flights, showing the costs that would have been incurred for immediate travel to the start or immediate return after the end of the official business.
-The comparative offer must be submitted with the application for travel expense reimbursement.
+If vacation is taken before or after the official business, the travel expense reimbursement is limited to the route from the place of duty to the business location and back, as well as the necessary stay to complete the official business.
+For flights, a comparative offer must be obtained simultaneously with the booking of the actual flights, which indicates the flight costs that would have been incurred for an immediate journey to the business location before the start or an immediate return journey after the completion of the official business.
+This comparative offer must be submitted with the application for travel expense reimbursement.

-If leave is taken before and after official business, travel expense reimbursement will only consider the costs from the vacation location to the business destination and back to the vacation location.
-The outbound and return travel to the visited country will be attributed to the private stay and is not reimbursable.
+If vacation is taken both before and after the official business, travel expense reimbursement will only consider the costs for the journey from the vacation location to the business destination and back to the vacation location.
+The outbound and return travel to the visited country will be attributed to the private stay and is not eligible for reimbursement.

 There are currently three childcare centers on the campus of Johannes Gutenberg University Mainz.
 In addition, all JGU employees can utilize flexible short-term childcare services.
 Further support measures and childcare options, such as parent-child workspaces, transitional care, and children's leisure activities during school holidays, as well as flexible working hour arrangements, facilitate the reconciliation of work and family life.